soulspace-org/overarch/doc/templates.md

- :base-name ""            ; base name of the generated artifact :suffix ""               ; suffix for the name of the generated artifact :extension ""            ; extension of the generated artifact :name-as-namespace false ; use the name as the namespace of the artifact :protected-area "PA"     ; protected area prefix
+ :base-name ""            ; base name of the generated artifact :suffix ""               ; suffix for the name of the generated artifact :extension ""            ; extension of the generated artifact :id-as-namespace false ; use the name as the namespace of the artifact :protected-area "PA"     ; protected area prefix
 }
 ```